Save This Recipe

 Variations

-Freeze: For longer storage, wrap pieces in plastic wrap individually, then keep in a freezer-safe bag up to 3 months.
-Defrost at room temperature or nuke in microwave for a speedy snack!
+- For longer storage, slice and wrap individual pieces, then freeze in a sealed bag for up to 3 months.
+Thaw at room temperature or microwave for 10–15 seconds for that just-baked warmth.

 Hawaiian Banana Bread with Pineapple, Coconut & Macadamia Nuts